USEPA/BMDS/docs/source/installation.md

 :::{note}
 This guide documents a standard installation processes for packages in the Python ecosystem.
 If you have a colleague or friend that uses Python, they can likely help!
-If you do not and need support, please feel free to [contact us](https://ecomments.epa.gov/bmds).
+If you do not and need support, please [contact us](https://ecomments.epa.gov/bmds).
 :::

 (part-1)=